franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 * As a user I want to buy a product paying with Stripe.
 * As a user I want to buy a product paying with PayPal.
-* As a user I want to buy several products paying with both methods.
+* As a user I want to buy several products and choose the payment method.

 It is frequent that the first path is more complex than the others, because we have to design some things and introduce new components that we could not have.
 At the same time, the rest of the path will become easier to implement.